Adaptation of a population to a changing environment under the light of quasi-stationarity: Mixing properties and accessibility

-The first step is to prove that, with a lower-bounded probability for any initial condition in $\cD_\ell$, $\tau_\A$ is upper-bounded by some constant $t_\A$.
-The second step is to prove that the process is sufficiently diffuse and that time-shifts are not a problem.
-In the third step, we specify which sets we can reach from $\A$. \\
+Under any of the three sets of assumptions considered in the following, the proof is achieved in three steps.
+The first step is to prove that, with a lower-bounded probability for any initial condition in $\cD_\ell$, $\tau_\cA$ is upper-bounded by some constant $t_\cA$.
+In the second step, we prove that the process is sufficiently diffuse and that time-shifts are not a problem.
+In the third step, we specify which sets we can reach from $\cA$. \\